Boyd Hill Nature Preserve

-Boyd Hill Nature Preserve is a 245 acre protected area in St. Petersburg, Florida, Pinellas County, Florida.
-The preserve is located on the shores of Lake Maggiore in south St. Petersburg.
-Operated by St. Petersburg Parks and Recreation, it includes over 3 mi of trails through a variety of natural communities: lake, freshwater marsh, and swamp; pine flatwoods and scrub; and hardwood hammock.
+Boyd Hill Nature Preserve is a 245 acre protected area in Pinellas County, Florida.
+It is located on the shores of Lake Maggiore in south St. Petersburg and is operated by the city's Parks and Recreation department.

+The preserve contains over 3 mi of trails through a variety of natural communities.
+These include lakes, freshwater marshes, and swamps as well as pine flatwoods, scrub, and hardwood hammocks.
 Common wetland plants include red maple, giant leather fern, lizard's tail, willow, and bald cypress.
-Upland species include saw palmetto, live oak, cabbage palm, bracken, goldenrod, and three pine—sand, longleaf, and slash.
+Upland areas include saw palmetto, live oak, cabbage palm, bracken, goldenrod, and three types of pine:sand, longleaf, and slash.
 Migratory birds and other wildlife rely on Lake Maggiore as a food source.

 Facilities include a playground and picnic areas.
-The preserve is used for school field trips and hosts environmental education programs.
+The preserve is also used for school field trips and hosts environmental education programs.
 It is located at 1101 Country Club Way South.